Generalized persistence dynamics for active motion: Generalized Active Brownian Motion

-where the factor $\exp\{-D_{\text{T}}k^{2}t\}$ is the $d$-dimensional Fourier transform of the Gaussian propagator $G(\boldsymbol{x},t)$ given in \eqref{TotalCurrent}.
-The appearance of the dimensionless parameter $\eta$ and the inverse P\'eclet number $\widetilde{D}_{\text{T}}=D_{\text{T}}/(\Gamma l_{\text{p}}^{2})$ is made explicit in the solution given by \eqref{TotalPDF-Fourier} when this is written as function of the dimensionless wave vector $l_{p}k$.
-As it is evident from the expression \eqref{TotalPDF-Fourier}, the behavior is independent of the spatial system dimensionality since the dependence is on the wave-vector magnitude.
+where the factor $\exp\{-D_{\text{T}}k^{2}t\}$ is the $d$-dimensional Fourier transform of the Gaussian propagator $G(\boldsymbol{x},t)$ that appears in \eqref{TotalPDF}.
+The appearance of the dimensionless parameter $\eta$ and the inverse P\'eclet number $\widetilde{D}_{\text{T}}=D_{\text{T}}/(\Gamma \ell_{\text{p}}^{2})$ is made explicit in the solution \eqref{TotalPDF-Fourier} when this is written as function of the dimensionless wave vector $\ell_{p}k$.
+As is evident from the expression \eqref{TotalPDF-Fourier}, the behavior is independent of the spatial dimensionality of the system since the dependence is on the wave-vector magnitude only.